thbighead/wordless-framework/README.md

 ### Adminer

 Adminer is a container that allows database interactions through the browser, providing an interface to perform various tasks necessary for database-related development.
+Access it via `localhost:8081` with your browser.

 ### Commands